felicialeow/cs50project/README.md

 * discretizing numerical variable by binning
 * regrouping/ renaming category label

-It can be useful to combine several transformation method to achieve desire outcome.
+It is useful to combine several transformation methods to achieve the desired outcome.

 Click the menu button on the top right corner to go to last feature - **Multivariate Visualizations**

 ### 5. Multivariate Visualizations
 Relevant HTML files: [selectmultivar.html](templates/selectmultivar.html) and [multivariateplot.html](templates/multivariateplot.html)

 The final feature of the tool is multivariate visualizations.
 It explores the relationship between two variables.
-It can compare the distribution of numerical data across different categories, understand the trend and pattern of numerical data, compute correlations among numerical data.
+It can compare the distribution of numerical data across different categories, understand the trend and pattern of numerical data, and compute correlations among numerical data.
 Adding a third variable in the graphic, if applicable, shows the interaction with the other variables.

-There are 6 main types of visualization method supported:
+There are 6 main types of visualization methods supported:
 1. scatter plot
 2. line plot
 3. box plot